The 13 Islands of Sydney Harbour (Including Former Islands)

 Sydney Harbour and its islands hold a wealth of history, and we can learn so much about the evolution and growth of Sydney by visiting or reading about these islands.

-Some of Sydney Harbour’s islands can be visited, while others can’t.
+While some of these islands are accessible to visitors, others remain off-limits.
 Some of them aren’t even islands anymore, as they have been reclaimed and are now part of the mainland.

-In this guide, we are going to dive a little deeper into the islands and former islands of Sydney Harbour and uncover their rich historical legacy.
+In this guide, we’ll take a closer look at the islands and former islands of Sydney Harbour, uncovering their rich historical legacy.

 JOIN SYDNEY UNCOVERED